 - Mental and physical sluggishness.

 - Withdrawal from friends and family.

 While these symptoms can be overwhelming, there are several ways to improve psychological health during the winter.
 The five following tips will help reduce the symptoms of winter depression while increasing overall health and quality of life.

 In the battle against depression, exercise is a powerful ally.
 Plus, beginning the new year with healthy new lifestyle habits can be a catalyst for lifelong fitness and improved health.
 Exercise fights the blues by upping the body’s production of endorphins, which are chemicals that improve mood, increase energy and promote all-around feelings of happiness and well-being.

 Although the winter months may not be the best time for outdoor workouts, there are plenty of exercises that can be performed indoors.
-In addition to gym memberships, other great options include Pilates, yoga, dance workouts and aerobics.
+In addition to gym memberships, other great options include Pilates, dance workouts and aerobics.